Smoke-Free Air Law Information

 Local Smoke-Free Air Laws

-Some communities in the Tobacco Free Columbia-Dane County jurisdiction have have further strengthened their local laws in areas the law permits.
+Some communities in Dane County have further strengthened their local laws in areas the law permits.

-- Dane County (non-incorporated areas) - Also includes electronic delivery devices (vape products including JUUL) for all workplaces
+- Dane County (non-incorporated areas) - Also includes electronic delivery devices (vape products) for all workplaces.

 - Madison - State Law with additional regulations for definition of enclosed area.
-Also includes electronic delivery devices (vape products including JUUL) for all workplaces
+Also includes electronic delivery devices (vape products) for all workplaces.

 Smoke Free Signage for City of Madison Establishments that includes electronic delivery devices.